iotaledger/hornet/docs/getting_started/installation_steps.md

 Using this method, you have to make sure the executable runs in a daemon mode using for example `systemd`.

 :::info
-Hornet uses an in-memory cache, so it is necessary to provide a grace period while shutting it down (at least 200 seconds) in order to save all data to the underlying persistent storage.
+Hornet uses an in-memory cache.
+In order to save all data to the underlying persistent storage, it is necessary to provide a grace period of at least 200 seconds while shutting it down.
 :::

 See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

 ### Example of Systemd Unit File
-Assuming the Hornet executable is extracted to `/opt/hornet` together with configuration files, please find the following example of a `systemd` unit file:
+The following is an example of a `systemd` unit file.
+If you have extracted the Hornet executable to `/opt/hornet` together with configuration files, this file should work as is.
+If you have extracted the Hornet executable in another location, please review the configuration and update it accordingly

 ```plaintext
 [Unit]